sat8n/frog-game/README.md

 - [ ] Separate the paintComponent into its own class (see #2 below) - shapes should have their own abstract class if possible
 - [ ] Separate the JPanels into their own classes to make the code neater
 - [X] Create a JPanel for the highscore page
+- [ ] Create a timer for the game - how fast can the player collect flies in 50 seconds (easy difficulty), 30 seconds (medium difficulty), and 10 seconds (hard difficulty)
 - [ ] Search for a way to log in the scores of players (i.e. get the player to enter their 'nickname' at the end of the game and record it with their score) - since this would probably use a text field, alpha-numeric characters should only be entered (or an exception could be thrown otherwise)
 ### report
 - [ ] The program should contain small, relevant comments that briefly explain a piece of code